EmbeddedJellyFish/EmbeddedJellyFish.github.io/index.md

 Weather stations are important to more people than just News Stations, as farmers, outdoor enthusiasts, and more rural communities rely heavily on weather predictions.
 Farmers need an accurate method of knowing weather conditions for crop timing and in Arizona, for droughts and temperature extremes.
 Many outdoor enthusiasts rely on weather forecasting for safe travel times and destinations, or determining resources for their trips.

 We are choosing to especially focus on a weather station that helps Arizona farmers. **In Arizona, the lack of accessible weather measurement systems limits the ability to monitor immediate local changes.
-While larger protocols operate effectively over oceanic areas, Arizona's enclosed geography presents a unique challenge.** As a secondary problem, Arizona farmers need to utilize every inch of land with purpose. **So we propose a mobile weatherstation that doesn't get in the way of their jobs, require extra knowledge meteorological knowledge, or require constant check-ins.**
+While larger protocols operate effectively over oceanic areas, Arizona's enclosed geography presents a unique challenge.** As a secondary problem, Arizona farmers need to utilize every inch of land with purpose. **So we propose a mobile weather station that doesn't get in the way of their jobs, requires extra meteorological knowledge, or requires constant check-ins.**

 ##  Team Organization